ivanizag/iz-cpm/README.md

 - Z80 emulator.
 It uses [iz80](https://github.com/ivanizag/iz80)
 - [BIOS](src/bios.rs) emulator.
 Only the I/O entrypoints.
 In theory, it shouldn't be necessary, but some programs use it directly, bypassing BDOS.
 - [BDOS](src/bdos.rs) emulator.
 Traps the calls and executes code on the  host.
 - CPP.
-No emulation needed.
-The CPP binary from CP/M 2.2 is used.
+Runs natively, no emulation needed.
+We use ZCPR1 an open source alternative.
+See [cpmish](http://cowlark.com/cpmish/) for other open source alternatives to the CP/M binaries.
+The CPP binary from CP/M 2.2 can be used optionally.
 - [Terminal](src/terminal.rs) emulator.
 CP/M does not define how the terminal should work.
 Applications needed to be aware and usually could be configured for several leading options, like ADM-3a, VT-52, Hazeltine 1500 and Osborne.
 This emulator supports ADM-3a used also on the very popular Kaypro computers.

 ## Useful links: